Softnet-Free/softnet-java/docs/user-membership/sections/api.md

 public MembershipUser findUser(String userName)
 ```

 If Guest or Stateless Guest users are declared as supported in the site structure, then the User Membership module contains the corresponding users of type <span class="datatype">MembershipUser</span>.
 Explicit access to them does not make any practical sense.
 Therefore, the methods described above do not return them.
-However, the request context, which is the first parameter of any request handler, can contain a guest user in the user field.
+However, the request context, which is the first parameter of any request handler, can contain a guest user in the <span class="field">user</span> field.

 A service application can check if Guest is allowed by calling the following method of <span class="datatype">ServiceEndpoint</span> class:
 ```java